reedbc1/AIReaderAdvisory/README.md

 - embeddings.py: creates embeddings for library records
 - conversation.py: creates conversation with OpenAI API, retrieves library records based on query
 - pipeline.py: integrates all three
+- stateful_pipeline.py: uses state to keep track of ETL operations

 ## Future Releases
 A future program is in development.
 Features will include:
+- User-friendly Web Interface
-- Search through all items
+- Search through all types of items
 - Program's database is updated automatically and regularly
-- User-friendly Web Interface
-- Availability is checked before recommendations are made to guarantee accuracy
+- Item availability is checked before recommendations are made to guarantee accuracy
-- Links are available to the item in the library catalog
+- Links to the catalog record are available for recommended items